ethereum-oasis-op/baseline-standard/ccsm/baseline-ccsm-v1.0-psd01.md

 This requirement means that a CCSM has a mechanism to securely connect its state through for example a smart contract with a data source which has certain security assurances in such a way that a) the security of the data source is not compromised by the CCSM and b) the security assurances of the CCSM are not compromised by the secure data source.

-**[D5]**	When transactions connect one CCSM with another CCSM for the purpose of interoperating assets or data across BPIs, and the CCSMs use the same CCSM Protocol, the CCSMs utilized in a BPI SHOULD support asset and data locking techniques to prevent double-spend/usage of assets.
+**[D5]**	When transactions connect one CCSM with another CCSM for the purpose of interoperating assets or data across BPIs, and the CCSMs use the same CCSM Protocol, the CCSM utilized in a BPI SHOULD support asset and data locking techniques to prevent double-spend/usage of assets.

 An example of such techniques is a two-phase lock relay bridge.
 Two-phase locking (2PL) is a concurrency control method that guarantees serializability.
-The protocol utilizes locks, applied by a CCSM transaction to data/assets, which may block other CCSM transactions from accessing the same data/assets during the transaction's life.
+The protocol utilizes locks, applied by a CCSM transaction to data/assets, which may block other CCSM transactions from accessing the same data/assets during the lifecycle of a transaction impacting said data/asset(s).
 This protocol requires support for CCSM transaction receipts signaling CCSM transaction lifecycle completeness.
 This approach requires a relay server (network) between the two CCSMs which interacts with the locking/unlocking smart contracts on each of the CCSMs.
 Since both CCSMs operate the same CCSM protocol the relay server can be a node on both networks which does not introduce further security assumptions.

-**[D6]**	When transactions connect one CCSM with another CCSM for the purpose of interoperating assets or data across BPIs, and the CCSMs use different CCSM Protocols, the CCSMs utilized in a BPI SHOULD support asset and data locking techniques to prevent double-spend/usage of assets.
+**[D6]**	When transactions connect one CCSM with another CCSM for the purpose of interoperating assets or data across BPIs, and the CCSMs use different CCSM Protocols, the CCSM utilized in a BPI SHOULD support asset and data locking techniques to prevent double-spend/usage of assets.

 An example of such techniques are Atomic Swap protocols.
 An atomic swap is a CCSM smart contract technology that enables the exchange of one CCSM asset for another without using centralized intermediaries, such as exchanges.